Add to MyChemicals Print Friendly Page

 LARGE FIRE: Water spray, fog or regular foam.
 If it can be done safely, move undamaged containers away from the area around the fire.
 Damaged cylinders should be handled only by specialists.

 FIRE INVOLVING TANKS: Fight fire from maximum distance or use unmanned master stream devices or monitor nozzles.
 Cool containers with flooding quantities of water until well after fire is out.
 Do not direct water at source of leak or safety devices; icing may occur.
 Withdraw immediately in case of rising sound from venting safety devices or discoloration of tank.
-ALWAYS stay away from tanks engulfed in fire.
+ALWAYS stay away from tanks in direct contact with flames.
 Some of these materials, if spilled, may evaporate leaving a flammable residue.
-(ERG, 2020)
+(ERG, 2024)

 Non-Fire Response